Open Accessibility Menu

 • Maintain your regular eating schedule.
 There are no dietary or fluid restrictions before the test.

-• If you have an on-body device (insulin pumps, insulin regulators, Neulasta, other chemo pumps, etc), you must inform your x-ray technologist.
-These devices cannot be in the x-ray room during your exam.
+• If you have an on-body device (insulin pumps, insulin regulators, Neulasta, other chemo pumps, etc.), you must inform your X-ray technologist.
+These devices cannot be in the X-ray room during your exam.

 • Leave all valuables at home.

 • You will be given a gown to wear during the procedure.
-You may be asked to remove jewelry, glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may be asked to remove jewelry, glasses and any metal objects or clothing that might interfere with the X-ray images.

 What to Expect

-• The Radiologist will explain the procedure and go over the consent with you.
-You will be required to read and sign a PATIENT CONSENT TO MEDICAL TREATMENT for the Lumbar Puncture procedure.
+• The radiologist will explain the procedure and go over the consent with you.
+You will be required to read and sign a PATIENT CONSENT TO MEDICAL TREATMENT for the lumbar puncture procedure.

 • A local anesthetic (pain-relieving medication) will be injected into the area on your back.
-You will feel a brief sting when local anesthetic is injected under the skin and you will feel slight pressure on your back as the spinal needle is inserted.
+You will feel a brief sting when local anesthetic is injected under the skin, and you will feel slight pressure on your back as the spinal needle is inserted.
 Positioning the needle can occasionally cause a sharp pain.

-• The spinal canal will be penetrated and fluid will be collected.
+• The spinal canal will be penetrated, and fluid will be collected.
 The spinal cord will not be touched by the needle during the test.
 You may feel some discomfort or have a minor headache.

-• Fluoroscopic imaging will be taken, so that the Radiologist can visualize the needle and contrast entering your spinal canal.
+• Fluoroscopic imaging will be taken, so that the radiologist can visualize the needle and contrast entering your spinal canal.
 This part of the procedure takes between 15-30 minutes.

 • The needle will be removed after the fluid has been removed.
 The area will be covered with a small bandage.

 • You may feel tired, and your back may be sore where the needle went in (the puncture site).
-You may have a mild headache for a day or two.
+You also may have a mild headache for a day or two.
 This can happen when some of the spinal fluid is removed.
 Some people also have trouble sleeping for a day or two.

-• If you develop a headache, lie down as much as possible and drink plenty of fluids.
+• If you develop a headache, lie down as much as possible, and drink plenty of fluids.

 • Avoid strenuous or vigorous exercise for a day or so following the lumbar puncture.
-Rest when you feel tired so that you can recover well.
+Rest when you feel tired so you can recover well.

 IMPORTANT NOTE: